Torteous44/DSAproject/README.md

 ### *Note*:

-*Additional documentation of the complexity analysis for all the other functions used, including GUI functions, are commented above the function themselves.*
+*Additional documentation  for functions all other functions used and their complexity analysis, including GUI functions, are commented above the function themselves.*